Workers’ Compensation FAQ

 In order to file a workers’ compensation claim, you must submit specific forms to the South Carolina Workers’ Compensation Commission (SC WCC).
 If you are unsure whether you qualify to file a workers’ compensation claim, our legal team can review your case.
 Then, help you file appropriate documentation to the WCC in South Carolina to begin the claims process.

 What Are the Different Workers’ Compensation Benefits That I Can Access?

 Workers’ compensation benefits provide all medical treatment necessary to assist in the treatment and lessening of a resulting disability.
-Workers’ compensation benefits can typically be used to pay for medical supplies, surgery, hospitalization, drug prescriptions, and prosthetic devices.
+Workers’ compensation benefits can typically be used to pay for:

-Is There a Specific Medical Professional That I Should See in Order to Access My Workers’ Compensation Benefits?
+Is There a Specific Medical Professional That I Should See to Access My Workers’ Compensation Benefits?

 In order to receive your workers’ compensation benefits, you will need to be seen by a medical professional designated by either your employer or your employer’s insurance representative.

 In some cases, you may be able to choose a physician from the network that your employer’s insurance covers, but ultimately, you must see an approved physician.
 Our lawyers can help you choose a physician if you are unsure about how to get treatment without affecting your workers’ compensation case.

 How Is the Workers’ Compensation Benefits Rate Determined?